tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 ![independence model](/media/1_make_a_model/independence model.png "Independence model of three variables")

-This should also be a warning flag for the modeller: the variances are very divergent...
-It would help the optimiser if we convert displacement into litres to keep its variance closer to that of the other variables.
-We'll ignore this for now.
+*note*: When you are running real models, having variances differ by orders of magnitude can make it hard for the optimiser.
+In such cases, you can often get better results making variables more comparable: in this case, for instance, by converting displacement into litres to keep its variance closer to that of the other variables.

 As you can see, this is an "independence model": No covariances were included, so all variables are modelled as uncorrelated.
-It would fit poorly in this case. `umxSummary` tells us this fit can definately be improved: χ²(90) = 98.32, p < 0.001; CFI = 0; TLI = 0; RMSEA = 0.996
+It would fit poorly in this case. `umxSummary` tells us this fit can definitely be improved: χ²(90) = 98.32, p < 0.001; CFI = 0; TLI = 0; RMSEA = 0.996

 Clearly some un-modelled covariance here...
 Let's build our theorized model.